These are the delays and cancellations at London Gatwick so far today – Monday, January 8

-These are the delays and cancellations at London Gatwick so far today – Monday, January 8 - including British Airways flights.
-When is snow due to hit Sussex and Surrey this week?
+These are the delays and cancellations at London Gatwick so far today – Monday, January 8 - as snow hits Sussex and Surrey including British Airways flights

 and live on Freeview channel 276